• Skip to primary navigation

 Ingredients

-• 2 tablespoons whole wheat flour (For gluten free, sub gluten-free all purpose flour.)
+• 2 tablespoons whole wheat flour (recommend using white whole wheat variety or sub gluten-free all-purpose flour)

 • 1 teaspoon salt